jennbaker95/WholeLungvBALFluid/README.md

 The purpose of this repository is to provide public access to the R code and data files used in the following publication:

 Baker et al. 2020.
-Application of a novel analytic approach to discriminate signal and noise in low-biomass microbiome studies: Whole lung tissue is the preferred sampling method for amplicon-based characterization of murine lung microbiota (in preparation).
+Application of an ecology-based analytic approach to discriminate signal and noise in low-biomass microbiome studies: Whole lung tissue is the preferred sampling method for amplicon-based characterization of murine lung microbiota (in preparation).

 #### Outline of Analytical Approach for Low-Biomass Specimens